 The first thing to know about Millennials is this: they do not take chances on their careers.
 Before they even apply for the job you posted, they will conduct thorough research on your company.
 They want to know about the CEO, benefits, environment, and if room exists for professional growth.
 They want to know: will I be successful here?
 Will superiors listen to my ideas?
 Can I bring my pet dog/cat/lizard?
 They’re going to check reviews on Glassdoor and contact former employees to get the dish.

 If you pass their initial background check and receive an impressive application, be ready for the interview.
 Gone are the days when candidates passively try to appease the employer.
 These Millennials have hard objectives and they are thinly veiled.
 Tincup lets us in on the three main questions to expect from a Millennial candidate:

 Because of their work martyrdom, many in this generation look for more than just surface-level perks at their job.
-They want success, recognition, and self-actualization.
-The promise of these three things will go a long way to boost productivity, much further than free food.
+They want success, personal growth, recognition, and self-actualization.
+The promise of these things will go a long way to boost productivity, much further than free food.
 To appeal to these young and committed job-seekers, prepare your recruitment team to answer the aforementioned top three Millennial questions.
 Consider creating a system of fluid internal mobility.
 And finally, leave room for them to grow and your company will flourish with them.

 Need an automated answer to hiring and onboarding?
 Check out the People Platform.

 This was originally published on January 18th, 2018 and has been updated.